 External assurance of sustainability performance indicators and other criteria is important to The Coca-Cola Company.
 Accuracy and reliability of information is key for making decisions, monitoring performance and external reporting.

-As we continue to align our key performance indicators (KPIs) with our 2020 Sustainability Commitments, our aim is to apply rigor and independent review to all our KPIs – working closely with our external assurance partner.
+As we continue to align our key performance indicators (KPIs) with our 2020 Sustainability Goals, our aim is to apply rigor and independent review to all our KPIs – working closely with our external assurance partner.
 However, unlike financial accounting standards, there are currently no industry norms or globally recognized practices for evaluating and measuring many of the performance indicators in our 2020 Sustainability Commitments.
 This is evolving work and we continue to explore ways to increase transparency and validation of our metrics.
-A new report by the World Business Council for Sustainable Development (WBCSD), Assurance: Generating Value from External Assurance of Sustainability Reporting, discusses how reporters and assurers can maximize value creation and reduce inefficiency during the assurance process.

 Every year, we work to expand our list of assured KPIs.
 We prioritize the KPIs we review based on maturity (stage of development), timeliness (proximity to target completion) and where the metric ranks in our issue prioritization.
 In addition to assuring our KPIs, we conduct internal reviews throughout the year, as well as conducting assurance readiness programs that prepare our KPIs for external assurance.

-This is why, as we march toward our 2020 Sustainability Commitments, the quality and completeness of our disclosures is paramount.
+This is why, as we march toward our 2020 Sustainability Goals, the quality and completeness of our disclosures is paramount.